Did you know that child development influences how well your child eats?

 We all know what happens when you’re not prepared or don’t have a sense of what is normal…you may panic!
 Panic can lead to rash decisions, knee-jerk reactions and negative interactions with your child.

 We want to keep things positive, especially around food and eating.

 This requires knowing your child’s development and how it is affecting their eating.
 While some of these normal developmental stages will still feel frustrating at times, it’s how you respond and handle them which is your barometer for success.

-I hope you will feel equipped with your new knowledge: able to recognize that some behaviors are simply normal, handle the difficult ones with positivity… and be ready for the next barrage of behaviors.
+If you really want to raise a healthy eater, you need to be and feel equipped with your new knowledge: able to recognize that some behaviors are simply normal, handle the difficult ones with positivity… and be ready for the next barrage of behaviors.

-Stay tuned for the first part of the series: Your Child’s Development: Infancy!
+Read on for the first part of the series.